-If the City Manager at any time determines that it is in the City's interest, he may assign an employee to a higher rate within the salary range fixed for the classification.
-The City Manager shall regulate the accelerated advancement through the salary range steps.
+If the City Manager, or the City Attorney for positions appointed by the City Attorney, at any time determines that it is in the City's interest, they may assign an employee to a higher rate within the salary range fixed for the classification.
+The City Manager, or the City Attorney for positions appointed by the City Attorney, shall regulate the accelerated advancement through the salary range steps.